ultimate271/notes/book/agnostic/firstdraft.md

 hand atoms, the difference in the kinetic energy of the these two types of atoms is felt by the nerves in the hand, and through the increase of the kinetic energy of the hand atoms, the heat is felt and experienced by the inner.
-In this way, we have defined what "real heat" is.
+In this way, we have defined what "real heat" is, it is the exchange of kinetic energy between molecules.

 Now, I must ask, which of these two theories is correct?
 This question illustrates the point.
 In both theories, to the extent that we are able to make